Graduate Student Parental Leave

 II.
 Policy Statement

 Advanced planning is important so that obligations can be met by the unit and the student.
 Graduate students who anticipate taking personal leave should meet with their advisors/managers as soon as possible to plan for the parental leave.
 When possible, advisors and students should create a plan for the student’s research activities that includes a flexible schedule during the time off.
 If an advisor has specific, research-related deadlines that fall during the planned leave, these should be communicated with the student and the department to ensure that they are met.
 When flexibility alone will not ensure that work continues, funding for a temporary replacement should be used.
+To be eligible for leave, students must be enrolled and employed in an assistantship.

 When possible, students who anticipate taking leave should not be in teaching roles during their leave semester.
 Units that need a temporary replacement for the student may submit requests in writing for support grants to their college dean.
 This policy recognizes that supporting students is a shared responsibility.
 Therefore the hiring unit, along with College, will collaborate with the Graduate School to: